-Code of Conduct for members of the Board of Trustees, the Council and their committees and panels

-If you have any questions about this code, please contact The Secretary, The National Trust, Heelis, Kemble Drive, Swindon, SN2 2NA, or email thesecretary@nationaltrust.org.uk

-You can find more information about governance in the Governance Handbook and on the Governance Intranet.

-The roles of the Board of Trustees and the Council are described starting on pages 11 and 20 respectively of the Governance Handbook, and the roles of the other Governance bodies are described in the relevant sections of the Handbook.
+Extract from the Governance Handbook, Fifth Edition, December 2016 Code of Conduct for members of the Board of Trustees, the Council and their committees If you have any questions about this code, please contact The Secretary, The National Trust, Heelis, Kemble Drive, Swindon, SN2 2NA, or email thesecretary@nationaltrust.org.uk .
+You can find more information about governance in the Governance Handbook The roles of the Board of Trustees and the Council are described in clauses 1.7 and 1.13 respectively of the Governance Handbook, and the roles of the other Governance bodies are described in the relevant sections of the Handbook.